Max Altitude

 • Breakfast and lunch on the way (not included in the cost).

-• Driving time to Dehradun may increase due to of heavy traffic.
-Make your further travel plane from Dehradun after 8:00 pm.
+• Driving time to Dehradun may increase due to heavy traffic.
+Make your further travel plan from Dehradun after 8:00 pm.

 And today is the last day of the trek.
 Board the vehicle taking you back to Dehradun.
 You will reach Dehradun til8 pmpm.
 So, make your further travel plans accordingly.
 Sagoodbyeye to all and promise to come back again.

-• Buffer day will be used if unable to summit due to of any unforeseen circumstances.
+• Buffer day will be used if unable to summit due to any unforeseen circumstances.

 • Keep a buffer day in your travel plan.